svlentink/myhugoblogs/blog.lent.ink/content/post/bc-pwd.md

 What we know is that we need to use a password manager and login via Google/Microsoft Authenticator, you know, that app that has a 6 digit number that changes every few seconds.

+This article describes the essential aspects of managing your passwords and authenticator app, highlighting the importance of having a backup and showing an alternative way of managing passwords.

 ## Why do we do this?